-Medication abortion is effective more than 95% of the time.
+Medication abortion care is effective more than 95% of the time.
 In cases where the recommended dosage does not end the pregnancy, additional medication or aspiration (suction) abortion care may be needed to complete the abortion.
 Expected side effects are typically minor and similar to the symptoms of a miscarriage: bleeding, uterine cramping and pain.

 Some providers in the U.S., and many internationally, use a misoprostol-only protocol to complete an abortion.
 Many people self-managing their own abortion care also follow these protocols.
 While not approved by the FDA, this regimen is common and is also effective.
 You can find more information on misoprostol-only protocols from the WHO at www.who.int/health-topics/abortion.

 Anti-abortion politicians are standing in the way of all types of safe, effective, affordable methods of abortion care.
-In 2021, politicians have enacted nearly 100 anti-abortion restrictions that make access even more fraught.
+In 2021, politicians have enacted over 100 anti-abortion restrictions that make access even more fraught.
 In many states, politicians have imposed regulations that specifically create barriers to the use of medication abortion.
 There are also five states with laws that make self-managing an abortion a crime.
 Forty different types of laws that exist in nearly every state have been used to arrest and put a person in jail who ends their own pregnancy.
 There is no role for the criminal punishment system or law enforcement in managing a person’s reproductive health care needs.
 Ending the criminalization of pregnancy, abortion, and all aspects of reproduction is essential to affirming the right to reproductive autonomy.
 Whole Woman’s Health stands firmly against criminalizing anyone for ending their own pregnancy.
 We believe all people should receive compassionate, medically-sound advice and support when seeking to end a pregnancy.

 Resources for People who Self-Manage Abortion

 - Your At-Home Abortion Checklist: What to expect and items that may support your self-care.